 How to Calculate NRR

-NRR = (Starting ARR + Expansion - Contraction - Churn) ÷ Starting ARR × 100.
-For example: $10M starting ARR + $2M expansion - $500K contraction - $500K churn = $11M ÷ $10M = 110% NRR.
-Best-in-class SaaS companies target 120%+ NRR.
+NRR = (Starting ARR + Expansion - Contraction - Churn) / Starting ARR x 100.
+For example: $10M starting ARR + $2M expansion from upsells and cross-sells - $500K contraction from downgrades - $500K churn from cancellations = $11M / $10M = 110% NRR.
+Best-in-class SaaS companies target 120%+ NRR, meaning their existing customers are growing revenue by 20%+ annually before any new customer acquisition.
+Below 100% NRR means the company is shrinking from existing customers and must acquire new logos just to maintain its current revenue level.
+That's an expensive position to be in.

 Why CROs Care About NRR

 NRR is often the single most important metric for CROs at growth-stage companies.
 High NRR means the company can grow revenue without proportionally increasing sales headcount.
-Boards evaluate CRO performance on NRR because it reflects the health of the entire customer lifecycle — not just new logo acquisition.
+Boards evaluate CRO performance on NRR because it reflects the health of the entire customer lifecycle, not just new logo acquisition.